SwaroopTha/minitorch_spec_decode/README.md

-# Speculative Decoding on Reasoning with MiniTorch
+# Speculative Decoding on Reasoning Tasks with MiniTorch

 This project implements speculative decoding for reasoning tasks (e.g., GSM8K) using a custom framework known as MiniTorch.
 We utilized the DeepSeek-R1 family to select target and draft models for this particular experiment